-To safeguard and promote the interests of current and future tenants, people who are homeless, factored owners and Gypsy / Travellers.
+To safeguard and promote the interests of current and future tenants, people who are or may become homeless, factored owners and Gypsy Travellers who are provided with housing services by social landlords.

 Our functions

 To monitor, assess, report and intervene (as appropriate) in relation to social landlords' performance of housing activities and RSLs' financial well-being and standards of governance.